AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 This is how it looks like in my setup

-And here you can see a little video of the final result:

 ## Results

+Here you can see a little video of my test setup.
+It does not look professional but it does the job for me.

+With this setup I figured that the NEMA 8 was able to pull around 200 gramms, wheras the NEMA was ablet to hold up to 700 grams.

 ## FAQ